thedynamiclinker/sudocode/var/lib/rect.md

 1: Who did this to our filesystem?!

 0: Must be the previous owners.
-I don't come in here that often.

 1: Who wants to live like this?